 RK: Danstan, let’s talk about the mindsets in our country.
 A lot of people feel that they are already living on meagre incomes and yet they still have to pay back tax.
 They feel that at the end of the day, they have nothing left to save.
 And that they will starve.
 What do you say about that kind of thinking?

-DK: Thank you Robert.
+DK: Thank you, Robert.
 There is something I always tell people that finances are based on principles.
-One of the principles to financial success is to spend what you have left over after saving instead of saving what you have left over after spending.
+One of the principles of financial success is to spend what you have left over after saving instead of saving what you have left over after spending.

 RK: First hold it there.
 I need to inform all the people listening now that Danstan Kisuule is not a financially trained man.
 He is a civil engineer.
 If a civil engineer can speak with the confidence of a financial expert like Ayota, you listening to this have absolutely zero excuse.
 This is not for financial experts, this is for you.
 It is about your life.
 It is about you being able to live off your money in the future.